This is the second part in a 101 series covering Big Data concepts, terminology and technology.

 Getting data into the warehouse can be a tedious headache but it is the assumption that transformations must be performed in advance that makes data warehouse management an ongoing migraine.

 Data infrastructure is a concept, optimized for analytics, powered by technologies which can be constructed from any mix or hybrid mix of organizational concepts.
 Now we also understand the different types of data that organizations have at their beck and call and if they can be analyzed in data warehouses.
+Fundamental data warehouse concepts are the foundation of a data warehouse strategy.

 The next part in this series will discuss how analysis, BI and data visualization can impact your data infrastructure.
 Or more importantly why they shouldn’t.